philipturner/ue5-nanite-macos/README.md

 /Engine/Source/Runtime/Renderer/Private/Nanite/NaniteCullRaster.cpp, circa line 2690
 ```

 Circa line 2667 of the file above, it always creates a 2D texture for the various inputs into Nanite shaders.
-There are called `OutDepthBuffer`, `OutVisBuffer64`, `OutDbgBuffer64`, and `OutDbgBuffer32`.
+These are called `OutDepthBuffer`, `OutVisBuffer64`, `OutDbgBuffer64`, and `OutDbgBuffer32`.
 That code was only ever tested on DirectX and Vulkan, a platform that defaults to 2D textures for `ClearResource` views.
 Between the UE5NanitePort and when I investigated the bug, Epic rewrote a certain Nanite shader.
 They replaced and/or renamed the arguments set at line 2667.
 Before the change, they may have never triggered the code that sets them as a `texture_buffer` in Metal.

 ## Attribution